orlagh-sweeney/f1-quiz/README.md

 - Clicking on the 'quit' button will bring the user back to the initial quiz page and reset the quiz.
 - The laptime clock starts once the relevant quiz is loaded.
 - When an answer option is clicked the text changes to red.
 If another answer is clicked, the first answer goes back to grey and the new answer is highlighted in red.
 - When the 'submit' button is clicked the answer is checked.
-If the answer is correct the 'score' is increased, if the answer is incorrect the 'time penalty' is increased.
+If the answer is correct the 'Score' is increased, if the answer is incorrect the 'Time Penalty' is increased.
+- If the answer is incorrect, 10 seconds are automatically added onto the 'Lap Time'.
 - When the 'next' button is clicked the next question of the quiz loads.
 - When the last question of the quiz is answered the user is brought to the results page.
 - Once the last question is answered, all scoring parameters are reset should the user wish to try the quiz again.